 The best two teams from each group will move into the quarterfinals of the tournament, later, regular knock-out rounds will be carried until the champions are decided.

-The event will take place from 3 and 12 January 2020 and it is scheduled to take place in the cities Sydney, Brisbane, and Perth.
+The 2020 event took place from 3rd to 12th January, in Sydney, Brisbane, and Perth.
 From 2020 to 2022, the finals of the tournament will take place in Sydney, Australia.

 1) Serbia – Novak Djokovic and Dusan Lajovic